wnnawalaniec/quizz-game/README.md

 ## About

-**Disclaimer** I created it for my girlfriend on her Baby showe party.
+**Disclaimer** I created it for my girlfriend on her Baby shower party.
 Time was crucial, and expectations weren't that high.
-It's far from being ideal but it was a little after hours projcet.
+It's far from being ideal but it was a little after hours project.
+Also one important thing is, that it was designed to be run on local network only and as so it was never designed to be published on the Internet.
+It's very important from security point of view as this lacks many basic safety mechanism.
+Current authentication mechanism exist only for game-play reasons, so people can simply signup and stay in game.
+It's not production ready code!

 ### Game rules
 Game has 4 states: